Alan-Robertson/usyd_timesheet_automation/README.md

 As a result this selenium script exists.
 It's very hard coded and very bare bones but it gets the job done.

-** Update **
+** Update 19/08/21 **
-And we've changed payroll system which breaks the xpaths, updating now...
+The payroll system has been superficially changed which breaks some Xpaths, I believe that I've caught them all but if that's not the case then let me know.

 ## Usage ##